 ATT actually makes quiz funnels more valuable, not less.
 Because quiz responses are voluntarily provided first-party data, they are fully ATT-compliant and can be passed to ad platforms via server-side APIs like Meta's Conversions API.

-According to RocketShip HQ client data, health apps using quiz-derived first-party signals for optimization saw 22% lower CPAs compared to relying solely on in-app SDK events.
+In our experience, health apps using quiz-derived first-party signals for optimization see lower CPAs compared to relying solely on in-app SDK events, because the signal quality of voluntarily disclosed data is higher and fully compliant with ATT.

 Should I A/B test the entire quiz funnel or individual questions?